Mrwowow/anola_backend/VERCEL_DEPLOYMENT.md

 - Update environment variables for frontend URLs
 - Check CORS configuration in src/app.js
 - Verify headers in vercel.json

+#### 6. **"functions property cannot be used with builds property" Error**
+- **Solution:** This error occurs when using both `builds` and `functions` in vercel.json
+- Remove the `builds` property from vercel.json
+- Use only `functions` property for serverless function configuration
+- The correct vercel.json should use `rewrites` for routing
+- If you see this error, your vercel.json has already been fixed in this project

 ## Custom Domain Setup